COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 To modify or add additional questions to the game, follow these steps:

 1. *Add questions in spreadsheet:* Navigate to the "questions.csv" file inside of the Resource folder (in the Project view), and add the questions in the format: Question, Answers, World.
 The answers are split by semi-colons, and The first answer in this column is the correct one.
-Make sure that all folders for different worlds exists before importing the questions.
+Make sure that all folders for different worlds exist before importing the questions.
 For example, if you wanted to add another world called "JourneyCloud", a folder called "JourneyCloud" should exist inside "Resources".

 #figure(
  image("Images/QuestionCSV.png", width: 90%),